If you truly want to change your life, you must first be willing to change your mind…

 The Bigger Picture

-Admitting you're wrong or accepting someone else's idea isn't just about being adaptable—it's about being brave enough to face yourself.
-It’s saying, ‘I trust myself enough to handle the discomfort of growth.’
+Admitting you're wrong or accepting someone else's idea isn't just about being adaptable—it's about being brave enough to face yourself and your narrative.
 It takes courage to challenge the narratives you’ve built to protect yourself, but doing so doesn’t mean tearing down your walls entirely.
 It means building windows, letting in light, and allowing yourself to see what’s outside.
-Because when you begin to see what’s inside of you, what’s outside of you becomes visible too… and that’s when healing starts.
+Because when you begin to see what’s inside of you, what’s outside of you becomes visible too… and that’s when life expands beyond our internal, it’s limitless.